babylonlabs-io/covenant-emulator/covenant-signer/docs/transition-from-phase1.md

 Below are brief explanations of the configuration entries:

 - `keystore-type`: Type of keystore used.
 Should be set to `"cosmos"`
-- `key-directory`: Path where keys are stored on the filesystem.
+- `key-directory`: Path where keys are stored.
+Do not include the keyring backend type in the path (e.g., use `/path/to/keys` not `/path/to/keys/keyring-file`).
 - `keyring-backend`: Backend system for key management, e.g., "file", "os".
 - `key-name`: Name of the key used for signing transactions.
 - `chain-id`: The Chain ID of the Babylon network you connect to.